Eridanus-ui/madison-betterlife-tool/README.md

 # Madison Betterlife SME toolkit

-This app has been is built and maintained by Madison Group ICT Department.
+This app is built and maintained by Madison Group ICT Department.

 To run the App,
 > Open your **terminal**, cd into the root folder and type ```npm i```